Analogical Structure, Minimal Contextual Cues and Contrastive Distractors: Input Design for Sample-Efficient Linguistic Rule Induction: Conclusion

 These findings have practical and theoretical implications.
-Practically, our approach enables competitive linguistic rule learning with much fewer resources than conventional LLM approaches.
-Theoretically, we demonstrate that systematic input organization can achieve efficiency gains that complement rather than require architectural scaling.
-This suggests that cognitive-inspired data structuring is a distinct optimization dimension.
+Practically, our approach enables competitive linguistic rule learning with much fewer task-specific examples than conventional LLM-based setups in this controlled setting.
+Theoretically, we demonstrate that systematic input organisation can achieve efficiency gains that complement rather than require architectural scaling.
+This suggests that cognitive-inspired data structuring is a distinct optimisation dimension for linguistic rule induction.

-Future work should explore cross-linguistic validation, integration with pre-training objectives, and automated structure discovery methods.
-This research shows that computational approaches inspired by cognitive principles can provide practical advances in sample-efficient linguistic rule learning.
+Future work should explore cross-linguistic validation, integration with pretraining objectives, and automated structure discovery methods.
+Overall, our study shows that computational approaches inspired by cognitive principles can support sample-efficient linguistic rule learning and offer a complementary perspective on the behaviour of lightweight models and prompted LLMs.